eSentire/grape/README.md

 When it completes it prints out the information necessary to login into the pgAdmin and connect to the database.

+#### grape-upload-json-dashboard.sh
+There is a script called `tools/upload-json-dashboard.sh` that will upload a JSON dashboard to a Grafana server from the command line.

+The upload is limited to servers with simple authentication based on a username and password unless you override it using `-x` and `-n`.

+The local dashboard JSON file is creatined by exporting the dashboard from the Grafana UI with the "Export for sharing externally" checkbox checked.

+This script is useful for transferring dashboards from one server to another which is handy in cases where there is the development server is separate from the release server.

+Although the same function can be accomplished in the UI, this script allows updates to be automated in a build.

+This script requires that "curl" is installed.

+See the script help (`-h`) for more information and examples.

 ### Acknowledgments